timmyd7777/SSCore/README.md

 SSCore is written in highly portable, modern C++.
 It has been tested on MacOS, iOS, Android, Linux, and Windows.
 It uses common STL types and language features (string, vector, map; operator overloading) and stack-based memory management wherever possible to produce compact, highly efficient, optimized code.

 This repository also includes simple test programs which serve as examples of how to use the API.
 Build environments for MacOS, iOS, Android, Windows, and Linux are included.
-The iOS version includes a plain C wrapper for the C++ classes which lets them be used from Swift.
+The iOS version includes a plain C wrapper for the C++ classes which makes them useable from Swift.
+The Android version contains Java wrappers and JNI code which allows the C++ classes to be called from either a Java- or Kotlin-based Android environment.

 License
 -------